Is reopening causing a resurgence of coronavirus in your state?

 How is your state doing this week?

-Here's a list of all 50 states, plus the District of Columbia and Puerto Rico, that I made today, comparing new cases 21-27 May with new cases 14-20 May, sorted from best to worst.
-I will update this article with a new list each week.
-(View last week's version.)
-The "trend" column is from a more complicated analysis to see if the increase or decrease in number of cases over this 14-day period was statistically significant.
+Here's a list of all 50 states, plus the District of Columbia and Puerto Rico, comparing new cases 28 May-03 June with new cases 21-27 May, sorted from best to worst.
+I will update this article with a new list each week; you can compare last week's version here.
+(The "trend" column is from a more complicated analysis to see if the increase or decrease in number of cases over this 14-day period was statistically significant.
+In states with low numbers of cases, or where the number of reported test varies wildly day to day, it may take more than 14 days to prove a trend is meaningful.)

 What do we learn from this table?